marianiedernhuber/predictingpain.github.io/README.md

-# predicting_pain
+# predicting_pain study info
-chronic pain study interface
+Study portal for the experimental task "Predicting pain in CRPS"

 The chronic pain study interface contains the following info
 - a landing page where you can get access to different psychological tasks